-Through our ADMA BioCenters subsidiary, we currently operate ten source plasma collection facilities in the U.S. This business unit, which we refer to as our Plasma Collection Centers business segment, provides us with a portion of our blood plasma for the manufacture of our products, and also allows us to sell certain quantities of source plasma to third-party customers for further manufacturing.
-With respect to our operational plasma collection centers, eight plasma collection centers currently hold FDA licenses, with the remaining plasma collection centers anticipated to receive FDA approvals throughout 2023.
+Through our ADMA BioCenters subsidiary, we currently operate ten source plasma collection facilities in the U.S., all of which hold FDA licenses.
+This business unit, which we refer to as our Plasma Collection Centers business segment, provides us with the blood plasma required for the manufacture of our products, and also allows us to sell certain quantities of source and hyperimmune plasma to third-party customers for further manufacturing.
 In addition, three of our FDA-approved plasma collection centers also have approvals from the Korean Ministry of Food and Drug Safety ("MFDS"), as well as FDA approval to operate a Hepatitis B immunization program.
-After giving effect to the supply chain robustness initiatives undertaken in 2021 and 2022 as it pertains to our plasma collection network expansion, we remain on track to achieve our goal of having 10 FDA-licensed plasma collection centers by the end of 2023.
-A typical plasma collection center, such as those operated by ADMA BioCenters, can collect approximately 30,000 to 50,000 liters of source and hyperimmune plasma annually, which may be sold for different prices depending upon the type of plasma, quantity of purchase and market conditions at the time of sale.
+A typical plasma collection center, such as those operated by ADMA BioCenters, can collect approximately 30,000 to 50,000 liters of source plasma annually, which may be sold for different prices depending upon the type of plasma, quantity of purchase and market conditions at the time of sale.
 Plasma collected from ADMA BioCenters' facilities that is not used to manufacture our products is sold to third-party customers in the U.S. and in other locations outside the U.S. where we are approved under supply agreements or in the open "spot" market.

-We sell plasma-derived intermediate fractions to certain customers, which are generated as part of our FDA-approved manufacturing process for IG and IVIG products.
-In January 2020, we announced our entry into a five-year manufacturing and supply agreement to produce and sell these intermediate by-products, which are used as the starting raw material to produce other plasma-derived biologics.
+We sell plasma-derived intermediate fractions to certain customers, which are generated as part of our FDA-approved manufacturing process for IG and IVIG products, through a five-year manufacturing and supply agreement we entered into in January 2020.
+These intermediate by-products are used as the starting raw material to produce other plasma-derived biologics.
 In addition, from time to time we provide contract manufacturing services for certain third-party clients.
 We also provide laboratory contracting services to certain customers and anticipate providing contract filling, labeling and packing services utilizing our FDA-approved in-house fill-finish capabilities.